flo-v/SUSHI_labrotation/clean_log.md

 ### Setting up basics

-1. Get windows subsystem (or any other way to use bash commands on local mashine)
+1. Get windows subsystem (or any other way to use bash commands on local machine)
 2. Create personal Github account (if not already existing)
 3. Making a git repository, for the lab rotation (to keep the working log updated)
 4. Fork SUSHI repository
 5. Fork ezRun repository
-6. Connect Git Repos via ssh with local mashine (https://www.linuxfordevices.com/tutorials/linux/connect-to-github-with-ssh)
+6. Connect Git Repos via ssh with local machine (https://www.linuxfordevices.com/tutorials/linux/connect-to-github-with-ssh)

 @ Masa what did you have to do permission wise to let me use the servers? on the first meeting and then with the second in person meeting
 @ Masa what permission did you have to give me for the functional genomics server?